 Equal Employment Opportunity

-The University of North Dakota prepares annual Affirmative Action Plans in accordance with state and federal law.
+The University of North Dakota prepares annual Affirmative Action Plan in accordance with state and federal law.
 The University’s Affirmative Action Plans for individuals with disability and for protected veterans can be accessed, pursuant to applicable law, by contacting the Equal Opportunity and Title IX office

 Accommodation in the Hiring/Employment Process

 UND offers reasonable accommodations for disabilities, pregnancy, and religion.
 If you are an employee and need accommodations in the workplace to perform the essential functions of your position, please complete a Request Accommodations form and learn more about our resources and assistance.

 If you are a qualified applicant requesting a disability or pregnancy-related accommodation in the application process, please contact Human Resources & Payroll Services by email at UND.humanresources@UND.edu or by phone at 701.777.4226.
 If you are an applicant requesting a religion-based accommodation, please contact the Equal Opportunity & Title IX Office.

 Applicants for employment at UND are invited to submit information on demographic characteristics and veteran and disability status during the application process.
 You may choose to not provide a response to any of the questions.
 This information is kept confidential and is not accessible by, or reported to, the hiring unit.
 In addition, the decision whether to provide the information will not subject you to any adverse treatment.